Gerald Scarpelli

-Gerald Hector Scarpelli (1938 - May 2, 1989) was a hitman for the Chicago Outfit criminal organization who later became a government witness.
+Gerald Hector Scarpelli (1938 – May 2, 1989) was an American mobster and hitman for the Chicago Outfit criminal organization who later became a government witness.

 Early life

 Born in Chicago, Scarpelli was the son of a baker on the Near West Side of the city.
 Scarpelli was arrested in 1960, the first of 18 arrests in his criminal record.
 In July 1965, Scarpelli pleaded guilty to armed robbery in Wisconsin and received a suspended sentence and probation.
 Thirty days later, Scarpelli was arrested for burglary in Illinois.

 A crew member for caporegime Joseph Ferriola for several years, Scarpelli gained a reputation as a leading loan shark.
 He oversaw illegal gambling operations in the suburban neighborhoods of Southwest Chicago.
 Scarpelli had dreams of being a legitimate business owner, but never realized them.
 He opened a boutique at one point, but it failed in a few months.
 His other ambition was to open an automobile salvage yard, but could not achieve it due to his criminal record.